-Currently, we have a rooftop solar system with a capacity of 382 kWp for self-consumption in Bamboo Hills Retail.
-This system reduces our reliance on grid power, lowers electricity bills, and decreases the carbon footprint of the Bamboo Hills development.
-This solar panels generated 467.86 MWh of solar power in FY2023, equivalent to a carbon emissions reduction of 273.70 tCO2.
+Currently, we have a rooftop solar system for self-consumption in Bamboo Hills Retail and The Sphere @ Bangsar South.
+This reduces our reliance on grid power, lowers electricity bills, and decreases the carbon footprint of our development.
+These solar panels generated 551.2 MWh of solar power in FYE 2024, equivalent to a carbon emissions reduction of 322.4 tCO2.